 The 'Pavement to Plaza' approach identifies and repurposes underused asphalt/paved spaces, such as parking lots or streets, into vibrant public spaces (if only temporarily).

 One of the most common images you will discover when you google tactical urbanism is an urban street covered by a canopy constructed of pink balls.
-The project, suitably named Pink Balls, was designed by landscape architect Claude Cormier + Associés for the Société de développement commercial du Village / The Commercial Development Corporation of the Village (SDC) in Montreal, Que.
+This project, suitably named Pink Balls, was designed by landscape architect Claude Cormier + Associés for the Société de développement commercial du Village / The Commercial Development Corporation of the Village (SDC) in Montreal, Que.
 The installation converts a typical street into a temporary summer plaza.

 The project covers a one-kilometre stretch of Sainte-Catherine Street East--an urban street lined with restaurants, shops, bars, and other types of retailers--with thousands of pink plastic balls that hang across the street.
-The SDC is responsible for the commercial and economic development of the area known as "Village" and more specifically Sainte-Catherine Est and Amherst.
+The SDC is responsible for the commercial and economic development of the area known as "Village" and more specifically Sainte-Catherine East and Amherst.
 Their mission is to support local initiatives, their members, and encourage prosperity and further investment into the area.

 The SDC of the village wanted to spatially define and transform the street into a summer plaza.
 However, at the same time, the installation could not be permanent, because in the winter, the street had to be transitioned back for regular vehicular use.
 The SDC hired a local landscape architect, who proposed the now iconic solution to designate the summer plaza by stringing thousands of pink plastic balls across the street; an intervention that could be installed in the spring and dismantled and stored in the winter.